metno/emep-ctm/Subrun.rst

     :caption: Local Fractions Country source receptor type example

     USES%LocalFractions = T, !
 T for computing Local Fractions
-    lf_src(1)%YEAR = T, !average value for full run in output lf_src(1)%Nvert = 14, !How many vertical level to include in treatment.
-Should be higher than highest emissions

-    !Local Fractions pollutants and sectors to include: lf_src(1)%species="FULLCHEM", ! to indicate that all species must be included
+    lf_set%YEAR = T, !average value for full run in output lf_set%Nvert = 14, !How many vertical level to include in treatment.
+Should be higher than highest emissions lf_set%full_chem = T, ! to indicate that all species must be included lf_set%EmisDer_all = T, ! reduce voc, sox, nox, nh3 together (separately if F)

     !
 Specify which countries and sectors
     lf_country%sector_list(1:)=0,1,8,